crag-h4k/AI-Machine-Learning-and-Data-Structures-Resources/README.md

 # AI/Machine Learning and Data Structures Tutorials

-### I'm working on a list of resources and tutorials for learning about data structures, algorithms, and AI/Machine Learning.
+### I'm working on a list of resources and tutorials for learning about data structures, algorithms, data science, and AI/Machine Learning.

 ### Data Structures